 - Compare a number of policies.
 Shopping around is important when looking for travel insurance.
 Rather than simply taking out cover with the first insurer who meets your basic requirements, it pays to compare a number of policies to see exactly what is on offer.
 There are plenty of online product review sites to browse, plus you can seek out personal advice and recommendations from family and friends.

 - Read the PDS in detail.
-Once you’ve narrowed your choice down to a few policies, read each product disclosure statement closely to compare the exact level of cover offered.
-Familiarise yourself with the benefits, features, limits and exclusions offered by each policy, including any age limits that may apply and the treatment of pre-existing medical conditions.
+Once you’ve narrowed your choice down to a few policies, read each product disclosure statement (PDS) closely to compare the exact level of cover offered.
+Familiarise yourself with the benefits, features, limits and exclusions offered by each policy, including any age limits that may apply and the handling of pre-existing medical conditions.

 - Get quotes from more than one insurer.
 This is quick and easy to do online and will help you get a good idea of the costs involved and the true value offered by each competing policy.

 - Disclose all pre-existing conditions.
 Speak to the insurer's medical examiner and disclose all existing or known conditions.
 Although this may raise your premium, the cost of a potential hospital stay would largely outweigh this small expense.
 Without full disclosure, you may not be covered if it is later discovered that you knew of a condition before travelling.